 Caching is a complicated thing to implement well.
-Time to live, and cache expiration and other issues make caching strategies difficult.
+Time-to-live, cache expiration and other issues make caching strategies difficult.

 The Lazy Loading caching strategy is where the application looks at the cache first, either finds the data or goes to the source and then adds the record to the cache.
 If there is a node failure it’s replacement will fill in due time so no big dealio.